Chicago Wrongful Death Attorney

 If you have lost a loved one due to the careless or negligent actions of another person or entity, seek legal assistance as soon as possible.
 At Seidman, Margulis & Fairman, LLP, our compassionate and experienced team of wrongful death lawyers will investigate every aspect of your claim in order to secure justice and compensation on your behalf.
-When you need a Chicago wrongful death attorney, you can contact us for a free consultation of your case by clicking here or calling (312) 781-1977.
+We will hold the responsible parties accountable for their actions.
+When you and your loved ones need a Chicago wrongful death lawyer, you can contact us for a free consultation of your case or calling (312) 781-1977.

 Client Testimonial: 5/5 ★ ★ ★ ★ ★